 The preliminary battery product considered for the purposes of a preliminary hazard analysis for the project is a BESS with LFP technology.
-A UL9540A report (test standard report with a systematic evaluation of thermal runaway and propagation in energy storage system at cell, module, unit, and installation levels) may have been completed for this product and is unable to be shared due to privacy reasons.
+A UL9540A report (test standard report with a systematic evaluation of thermal runaway and propagation in energy storage system at cell, module, unit, and installation levels) has been completed for this product.